TheMightyPenguin/bower-lib-visualizer/frontend/README.md

 - Also improve the service worker logic, to make it more resilient.
 - UX/UI, I'm not totally happy with how the apps looks, but it's decent.
 - Implement better primivites components to handle Layouts, components like Stack or Inline (similar to the ones in this design system: https://seek-oss.github.io/braid-design-system/foundations/layout) would make it easier to implement layouts, instead of using Box's with lots of props all over the place.
 The Box approach is nice to use and really flexible, but won't scale well to bigger applications as we'll see repeating props all over the place, so having abstracions like Stack or Inline help a lot with this, and a bonus is that we don't need the care about the underlying implementation detials (e.g.: using Flex or CSS Grid).
+- When the search term changes, it would be good to reset the page we're at on th page 1!
 - Probably a lot of other things that I'm missing, there's always room for improvement! :D